19hours/sg-statutes/Acts/Income Tax Act.md

 ### Writing-down allowances for approved cost-sharing agreement for research and development activities

-19C\.—(1) Subject to this section, where a person carrying on a trade or business has incurred expenditure under any approved cost-sharing agreement in respect of research and development activities for the purposes of that trade or business (referred to in this section as the relevant trade or business), writing-down allowances in respect of that expenditure shall be made to him during a writing-down period of 5 years, or such shorter period as may be approved, beginning with the year of assessment relating to the basis period in which that expenditure is incurred, subject to such conditions as may be imposed by the Minister or such person as he may appoint.
+19C\.—(1) Subject to this section, where a person carrying on a trade or business has incurred expenditure under any cost-sharing agreement entered into and approved on or after 17th February 2006, in respect of research and development activities for the purposes of that trade or business (referred to in this section as the relevant trade or business), he shall, subject to such conditions as may be imposed by the Minister or such person as he may appoint, be entitled to a writing-down allowance of 100% of that expenditure in the year of assessment relating to the basis period in which that expenditure was incurred.

-[26/93]
+[7/2007 wef 17/02/2006]

-(2) The Ministermay specify the maximum amount of expenditure in respect of which writing-down allowances are to be made under subsection (1).
+(2) The Minister may specify the maximum amount of expenditure in respect of which writing-down allowances are to be made under subsection (1).

 [26/93]

 (3) No writing-down allowance shall be made under subsection (1) to any person in respect of any payment or contribution paid by him for the right to become a party to any existing approved cost-sharing agreement.

-(4) The writing-down allowance to be made to a person under this section for any year of assessment in respect of any expenditure incurred by him shall be the amount of that expenditure allowable under this section divided by 5 or the number of years approved under subsection (1), as the case may be.
+(4) [Deleted by Act 7 of 2007 wef 17/02/2006][7/2007 wef 17/02/2006]

 (5) Any expenditure incurred by a person under any approved cost-sharing agreement before the commencement of his trade or business shall be treated for the purpose of this section as if it had been incurred by him on the first day he commences that trade or business.